matthew007800/aviatorsDocs/docs/flightTutorial.md

 ![](img/flightTutorial/1fa2c1d8225171523f64ad051edf2c38.jpg)

-Before loading the **787**: Aviator’s Edition, It is required that you activate the ‘Use experimental flight model’ checkbox located on the general tab of X-Plane’s settings.
+Before loading the **787**: Aviator’s Edition, It is required that you De-activate the ‘Use experimental flight model’ checkbox located on the general tab of X-Plane’s settings.
 Failure to do so will cause some flight performance irregularities including the inability to rotate or flare.
 Fuel burn will also be greatly